hashicorp/terraform/website/docs/state/workspaces.html.md

 Workspaces are managed with the `terraform workspace` set of commands.
 To create a new workspace and switch to it, you can use `terraform workspace new`;
-to switch environments you can use `terraform workspace select`; etc.
+to switch workspaces you can use `terraform workspace select`; etc.

 For example, creating a new workspace: